Launching Workloads with Dynamic GPU Fractions

 only.Click CREATE ENVIRONMENT

-Create a new “request-limit” compute resource
+Click the + icon to create a new compute resource

 Set GPU devices per pod - 1